unvt/niroku/NARRATIVE.md

 - We first run light, non‑destructive checks (e.g., /tmp state, apt status)
 - We then run install.sh, confirm services are active, and check logs
 - We exercise the web endpoints (Caddy and Martin) locally on the device
+- We verify all installed tools work correctly (node, docker, cloudflared, tippecanoe, pmtiles)
 - Finally, we run uninstall.sh and verify that the system returns to a clean state

+### Lessons learned

+Through real-world testing, we discovered and fixed several issues:

+- **Temporary directory handling**: Some Raspberry Pi setups mount /tmp as tmpfs, which can fill up quickly.
+We now detect this, offer to disable it, and use /var/tmp as a fallback for large downloads.
+- **Repository cleanup**: Old or incompatible apt repository configurations (e.g., cloudflared for trixie) can cause update failures.
+The installer now cleans these up automatically.
+- **Non-interactive installation**: GPG key operations can prompt for confirmation in non-interactive environments.
+We now remove existing keys before re-importing them.
+- **Download robustness**: Binary releases may be available in different variants (gnu vs musl libc).
+We try multiple candidate URLs and verify file sizes before proceeding.
+- **cloudflared installation**: The cloudflared apt repository does not support Debian trixie yet.
+We switched to downloading the official .deb package directly from GitHub releases, which is the recommended approach per Cloudflare's documentation.

+These improvements make niroku more reliable in real field deployments.